-- 9.1.
-Work Schedules - Written work schedules showing work days and hours of work will be made accessible to employees.
-Management may change work schedules with ten (10) calendar days' notice to affected employees and with less notice in the following circumstances: - A. Such notice is voluntarily waived by the employee(s); or - B. For the duration of an emergency.
+Work Schedules - Written work schedules showing business days (Monday-Friday, with the exclusions of holidays) and hours of work will be made accessible to employees.
+Management may change work schedules with ten (10) business days' notice to affected employees and with less notice in the following circumstances:

+- A. Such notice is voluntarily waived by the employee(s): or - B. For the duration of an emergency.
 Emergencies include but are not limited to natural events or unexpected circumstances which necessitate the Employer to change schedules on short notice to address essential operational or service needs on an immediate basis. - C. If the City Manager advises employees not to report to work or to leave early due to an emergency as defined above.
-Any portion of the shift for that working day will be considered paid time off and will not be charged to vacation or floating holiday leave. - 9.2 Hours of work - Employees may be scheduled to work five (5) eight- (8) hour days; or four (4) ten- (10) hour days; or 9-80s which would be considered an alternate work week schedule.
-Employees working five eight-hour days a week will be scheduled to work five consecutive days with two consecutive days off.
-Employees working four ten-hour days a week may be scheduled to work four consecutive days or may be assigned to a split work week but will be scheduled with two consecutive and one non-consecutive day off.
+Any portion of the shift for that working day will be considered paid time off and will not be charged to vacation or floating holiday leave.

+Hours of work - Employees may be scheduled to work five (5) eight (8) hour days; or four (4) ten- (10) hour days; or 9-80s.
+All schedules, excluding five (5) eight (8) hour days, Monday through Friday, are considered an alternative schedule.
+Employees working five (5) eight (8) hour days a week will be scheduled to work five (5) consecutive days with two (2) consecutive days off.
+Employees working four (4) ten (10) hour days a week may be scheduled to work four (4) consecutive days or may be assigned to a split work week but will be scheduled with two (2) consecutive and one (1) non-consecutive day off.